 And we take turns hauling back our "finds": lava bombs smelling of sulfur, gorgeous serpentine chunks, tiny garnets embedded in schist...

-This approach to hiking is a wonderful way to connect with the ecosystem, if you extend your attention from what's under your boots (geology) to what's around you:
+This non-destination hiking approach is a wonderful way to connect with the ecosystem, if you extend your attention from what's under your boots (geology) to what's around you: